Richmond.gov.uk

 Sometimes you might experience problems with your housing association.
 It is important that if something goes wrong the first thing you do is get in touch with them and try to work out a solution.
 Initially this might be done informally, but sometimes you might need to go through a more formal complaints process with them.

-For information on the role over the last year you can download the Tenants' Champion Annual Report 2021/22 (pdf, 1.08 MB).
+For information on the role over the last year you can download the Tenants' Champion Annual Report 2023/24.

 Read the Tenants' Champion review of how social landlords communicate and engage with their residents (pdf, 9.8 MB).

-• There may be times when timescales cannot be met (for example, if a Councillor is on holiday or is sick and unable to work).
-If there is a delay please get in touch through the Contact Centre.
+There may be times when timescales cannot be met (for example, if a councillor is on holiday or is sick and unable to work).
+If there is a delay please get in touch by calling 020 8891 1411.

 If a leaseholder wants to complain about the level of service charges then they need to contact the Residential Property Tribunal.